Ginger sweet potato and coconut milk stew is super flavourful, beautiful, and extra hearty with kale and lentils. Quick vegan dinner recipe!

 If you count common spices as one component, this sweet potato coconut milk stew hits at around 10 ingredients.
 It’s very simple to make, definitely hearty, and super accommodating for different dietary sensitivities.
 If a stew could have it all, this would be IT.

 For my taste, it has just the right amount of richness–a real flavour bomb with a deep health glow.
 Just the kinda thing I’m after lately.
 I love making it with homemade vegetable stock, but it’s not necessary.
 For more soup and stew inspiration, check out my creamy white bean soup with kale, rosemary and lemon or this smoky red lentil stew.
+Also, click over if you’re looking for more sweet potato recipes.

 Ginger Sweet Potato and Coconut Milk Stew with Lentils and Kale